acend/container-basics-training/content/en/docs/03/_index.md

 ## Detached containers

 One might think: _This whole starting process is a bit cumbersome with `CTRL-p` and then `CTRL-q`_.
-Therefore, you can run a Docker container directly run with -d (detached) mode e.g.:
+Therefore, you can run a Docker container directly with `-d` (detached) mode, e.g.:

 ```bash
 docker run -it -e MARIADB_ROOT_PASSWORD=my-secret-pw -d mariadb